ls1intum/Artemis/docs/dev/local-moodle-setup-for-lti.rst

     moodle:
         image: bitnami/moodle:latest
         ports:
-          - '80:8080'
+          - '8085:8080'
           - '443:8443'

 Accessing Moodle
 ------------------
-You can be access your local Moodle instance over `localhost:port` in the browser.
+You can access your local Moodle instance over `localhost:port` in the browser.
+By default it is configured as `http://localhost:8085/`.

 Troubleshooting
 ----------------
 Configuring Time Zone
 ^^^^^^^^^^^^^^^^^^^^^
 For LTI 1.3 integration, accurate timing for tokens is crucial.
-To ensure correct local time, set the time zone in the `docker-compose.yml` file.
+To ensure correct local time, set the time zone in the `moodle.yml` file.

 For example, for Central European Time zone: